JustinJ1109/quartz/content/Atlas/Cities & Towns/Greyharbor.md

 Key districts include:

-- **The Gildspire** – Seat of city governance and home to the wealthiest citizens and seat of [[Castle Lothron]].
+- **The Gildsprawl** – Seat of city governance and home to the wealthiest citizens and seat of [[Castle Lothron]].
 Polished brass towers, airship moorings and noble palaces are commonplace along the streets here.

 - **Crankridge** – Arcano-engineering heart of the city; academies, inventor guilds, high-society workshops, and various shops and restaurants.